asphotographics/WeatherStation/lib/initd/readme.txt

 http://blog.scphillips.com/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/

 For controllers that need only be run periodically and quit after performing a specific task, such as controller_log_rotate.py, use cron to control the launch interval.

+_setup.py can be used to configure and install the init scripts.